ochufy/PaavamBot/README.md

 ### [INACTIVE]

-(because it's hosted Heroku and I'll be billed
+(because it's hosted on Heroku and I'll be billed :'(